International Phonetic Alphabet: Pitch and tone

-The Chao tone letters, on the other hand, may be combined in any pattern, and are therefore used for more complex contours and finer distinctions than the diacritics allow, such as mid-rising /[e˨˦]/, extra-high falling /[e˥˦]/, etc. There are 20 such possibilities.
-However, in Chao's original proposal, which was adopted by the IPA in 1989, he stipulated that the half-high and half-low letters may be combined with each other, but not with the other three tone letters, so as not to create spuriously precise distinctions.
-With this restriction, there are 8 possibilities.
+The Chao tone letters, on the other hand, may be combined indefinitely with a supporting font, and are used for more complex contours and for finer distinctions than the diacritics allow, such as mid-rising /[e˨˦]/, extra-high falling /[e˥˦]/, etc. There are 20 such possibilities for simple rising and falling tones.
+However, in his original proposal Chao stipulated that the half-high and half-low letters may be combined with each other, but not with the other three tone letters, so as not to create spuriously precise distinctions.
+With this restriction, there are 8 possibilities for simple rising and falling tones.